OctopusDeploy/docs/docs/installation/index.md

 ## Requirements {#InstallingOctopus-Requirements}

-To successfully install the Octopus server you need:
+To successfully install the Octopus Deploy server you need:

-- A Microsoft SQL Server instance which can be accessed by your Octopus Server ([more details](/docs/installation/sql-server-database-requirements.md)).
-- .NET Framework:
+### .NET Framework:

-	- Octopus 3.0.0 - 3.3.27 requires [.NET Framework 4.5](https://www.microsoft.com/en-au/download/details.aspx?id=30653) or newer.
-	- Octopus 3.4 onward requires [.NET Framework 4.5.1](https://www.microsoft.com/en-au/download/details.aspx?id=40773) or newer.
+Octopus 3.4 onward requires [.NET Framework 4.5.1](https://www.microsoft.com/en-au/download/details.aspx?id=40773) or newer.

+### Windows Server:

-- Any of the following Windows servers:
+Any of the following Windows Servers:

 	- Windows Server 2008 SP2
 	- Windows Server 2008 R2
 	- Windows Server 2012
 	- Windows Server 2012 R2
 	- Windows Server 2016

-### Windows Server Core

 Octopus Server will run on "Windows Server Core”; however, the easiest installation path is to use "Windows Server with a GUI" and run our installation wizard.
 If you want to use "Windows Server Core" you will need to add some missing Windows Features and configure Octopus server yourself.

 Learn about [automating installation](/docs/installation/automating-installation.md).

+### SQL Server Database

+The following versions of SQL Database Server are supported and automatically tested against every release of Octopus Deploy server:

+    * SQL Server 2008
+    * SQL Server 2008 R2
+    * SQL Server 2012
+    * SQL Server 2014
+    * SQL Server 2016

+Supported editions:

+    * Express (free)
+    * Web
+    * Datacenter
+    * Standard
+    * Enterprise
+- Microsoft Azure SQL Database
+- AWS RDS SQL Database
+Octopus works with a wide range of versions and editions of SQL Server, from a local SQL Server Express instance, all the way to an Enterprise Edition [SQL Server Failover Cluster](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/high-availability-solutions-sql-server) or [SQL Server AlwaysOn Availability Group](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server), or even one of the hosted database-as-a-service offerings.

 ### Hardware Requirements